Socratic questioning: Socratic questioning and critical thinking

 The art of Socratic questioning is intimately connected with critical thinking because the art of questioning is important to excellence of thought.
 Socrates argued for the necessity of probing individual knowledge, and acknowledging what one may not know or understand.
 Critical thinking has the goal of reflective thinking that focuses on what should be believed or done about a topic.
 Socratic questioning adds another level of thought to critical thinking, by focusing on extracting depth, interest and assessing the truth or plausibility of thought.
 Socrates argued that a lack of knowledge is not bad, but students must strive to make known what they don't know through the means of a form of critical thinking.

 Critical thinking and Socratic questioning both seek meaning and truth.
 Critical thinking provides the rational tools to monitor, assess, and perhaps reconstitute or re-direct our thinking and action.
 This is what educational reformer John Dewey described as reflective inquiry: "in which the thinker turns a subject over in the mind, giving it serious and consecutive consideration."
 Socratic questioning is an explicit focus on framing self-directed, disciplined questions to achieve that goal.

 The technique of questioning or leading discussion is spontaneous, exploratory, and issue-specific.
 The Socratic educator listens to the viewpoints of the student and considers the alternative points of view.
 It is necessary to teach students to sift through all the information, form a connection to prior knowledge, and transform the data to new knowledge in a thoughtful way.
+Some qualitative research shows that the use of the Socratic questioning within a traditional Yeshiva education setting helps students succeed in law school, although it remains an open question as to whether that relationship is causal or merely correlative.

 It has been proposed in different studies that the "level of thinking that occurs is influenced by the level of questions asked".
 Thus, utilizing the knowledge that students don't know stimulates their ability to ask more complex questions.
-This requires educators to create active learning environments that promote and value the role of critical thinking, mobilising their ability to form complex thoughts and questions.
+This requires educators to create conducive learning environments that promote and value the role of critical thinking, mobilising their ability to form complex thoughts and questions.